 You can find toy pandas made of pearls, traditional Chinese dresses and suits with dragon embroidery, and t-shirts with President Obama wearing Chairman Mao’s hat.

-Where would you go for dinner with good friends?
+go to link Where would you go for dinner with good friends?

 The Bund area – it is a waterfront area in central Shanghai and is known for its stunning view.
 There are many nice restaurants and bars in the historical buildings in the area.
 On a weekend evening, you can go there with good friends, sit on a terrace, and have nice food with a spectacular view.

-What’s the most talked about night club in town?
+source url What’s the most talked about night club in town?

 M1NT – this is one of the poshest clubs in Shanghai.
 Located on the top floor of a skyscraper near the Bund.
 Inside, there are shark tanks and lots of luxurious décor, plus a high-end restaurant, a club and a lounge area.